Garlic Mustard Salad Recipe

 Garlic Mustard Salad with Asparagus and Berries

-Wild herb salad with variations, cooked, written down and photographed by cooking professional Thomas Sixt.
+Wild herb salad with variations, cooked, written down and photographed by Chef Thomas Sixt.

 |150||g||garlic mustard (alliaria petiolata)|